 Management will adhere to the auditor's recommendation.
 Continuous oversight of deposits will be performed by the Principal, ensuring that all deposits and cash receipts are properly counted, reviewed and reconciled to the amount deposited in the appropriate bank account.
+The school has a new Principal and Treasurer that have received training in order to ensure compliance with these policies and procedures.

-ML - 19-02 INTERNAL ACCOUNT DISBURSEMENTS
+ML - 19-02 INTERNAL ACCOUNT DISBURSEMENTS (Repeat Finding)